konrad/annotation_helper_web_app/README.md

 ### Running the app ###

-To start the app just call it:
+To start the app run

     $ python annotate.py
      * Running on http://0.0.0.0:5000/